mappls-api/mappls-web-plugins/directions-plugin/readme.md

         ```js
         via:[{label:'mathura',geoposition:"28.544,77.4541"},{label:'Koshi',geoposition:"28.144,77.4541"}],
         ```
+14. `via_icon` (object): To set the icon for via points,
+     - Example: via_icon:{url:'1.png',width:20,height:40}
+      or via_icon:{html: < div > < img src = 'pin.png' > 1< /div>,width:20,height:40}.
-14. `fitbounds`: (boolean).
+15. `fitbounds`: (boolean).
 Used to fit the route to in map view bound.
 Default is true.
-15. `search` : Referred to the intergarated Mappls Search.
+16. `search` : Referred to the intergarated Mappls Search.
 Default remains true.
-16. `divId`: The HTML where developer wishes results to be displayed.
+17. `divId`: The HTML where developer wishes results to be displayed.
-17. `divWidth`: (in pixels) For customizing or improving results display UI.
+18. `divWidth`: (in pixels) For customizing or improving results display UI.
-18. `autoSubmit` : Property that will be called when user directly want to display the results.
+19. `autoSubmit` : Property that will be called when user directly want to display the results.
 Default remains true.
-19. `geolocation`: boolean value used to enable or disable current location selection .
+20. `geolocation`: boolean value used to enable or disable current location selection .
 Default is true.
-20. `maxVia`: Property that helps to limit the number of viapoints in any route. maximum Value  up to 98.
+21. `maxVia`: Property that helps to limit the number of viapoints in any route. maximum Value  up to 98.
+22. `searchChars` : number of characters required to start search. ie searchChars:2
+23. `pod`: Place type which you want to restrict the results by. e.g. `pod:'city'`.
+Valid values are:
+        - SLC (sub locality)
+        - LC (locality)
+        - CITY
+        - VLG (village)
+        - SDIST (sub district)
+        - DIST (district)
+        - STATE
+        - SSLC (sub sub locality)
+        - POI (place of interest)
+24 `distance`: boolean value used to show aerial distance from location passed in `location`. of the searched place in results listing e.g. `distance:true`
+25 `hyperLocal`: This parameter lets the search give results that are hyper-localized to the reference location passed in the location parameter.
+This means that nearby results are given higher ranking than results far from the reference location.
+Highly prominent results will still appear in the search results, however they will be lower in the list of results.
+This parameter will work ONLY in conjunction with the location parameter.
+26 `location`: location coordinates which will be used as radial bias search (not restriction; only BIAS). e.g. `location:[28.61, 77.23]`
+27. `routeColor` : To configure the route colors displayed on the map.
+The colors will be applied in order of the route suggested.
+Will accept rgb, Hex code as well as color names.For Eg: If only one color is suggested then the most prior route color would be changed and rest routes will be shown in default colors.
+User can configure as many colors as per suggestions.
+28. `strokeWidth` : To assign width of the route.The width will be applied in order of the route suggested.
+Default value is 4.For Eg: If only one width is suggested then the most prior route width would be changed and rest routes will be shown in default width.
+User can configure as many widths as per suggestions.
+29.  `borderColor` : To assign color to the outline of the route.The colors will be applied in order of the route suggested.
+Will accept rgb, Hex code as well as color names.For Eg: If only one color is suggested then the most prior route color would be changed and rest routes will be shown in default color.
+User can configure as many colors as per suggestions.
+30. `activeColor` : To configure the color of Active Route.
+Please note If `routeColor` is assigned then `activeColor` will hide the first suggested route.Will accept rgb, Hex code as well as color names.
+31. `activeStrokeWidth` : To assign width of the route.
+Default value is 7.
+32.  callback: (function).
+To get callback data after route plotted.

 <br>